 Queries relating to your Parish/Town charge should be made to them directly.

 How Council Tax is set

-The Council decides the total amount of Council Tax needed and legislation dictates how that amount is divided proportionately between individual properties, which are placed in one of eight bands from A to H, depending on their value as at 1st April 1991.
+The Council calculates the total amount of Council Tax needed by Cheshire East Council and that amount is divided proportionately between individual properties, which are placed in one of eight bands from A to H, depending on their value as at 1 April 1991.